 For LOHUT to be imposed, the County Council must, after giving public notice, concurrently pass an ordinance adopting the Excise Surtax and the Wheel Tax.
 If there is not a unanimous vote, then it must pass at two different meetings.
 If LOHUT is passed after December 31 and before July 1, then it will be collected starting January of the following year.
 If passed after June 30, then it will be collected two years later.

-Wheel Tax Speech to Lebanon City Council on Monday, April 14, 2003, 7:30 PM at the Lebanon Municipal Building:
+Wheel Tax Speech to Lebanon City Council on April 14, 2003

 Mayor Acton, President Lewis, members of the Council, my name is Aaron Smith and I reside in Lebanon.